What is the Definely Connector?

 Reference Report | Maps all cross-references and flags broken or circular ones |

-Issues List | Generates a full drafting issues report |
+Issues List | Generates a full drafting issues report from the comments, track changes and markups in the document |

 Proof Check | Reviews specific clauses or sections for errors and inconsistencies |